sogladev/TwitchEmotes-335/README.md

 Type emote names in chat as you would on Twitch (e.g., `OMEGALUL`, `Pepega`, `forsenE`).

 **Auto-completion:** Type a colon `:` prefix to open a dropdown with all available emotes.
 Use Tab/Shift-Tab to navigate, hit colon again to select, or Enter to quick send.
+Shift+J/K/L navigation is available as an option in the Autocomplete settings

 **Minimap Integration:** Click the minimap button for emote previews, or Shift-click to open statistics page.